jerry9871/CausalLinkSim/README.md

 ## Preamble

 I am neither physicist, nor mathematician, I am just an engineer.
 Yet I believe that laws of nature must be reducible to a very simple set of rules - with proper formalism.
-In my view, the current frontier physics and mathematics is super complex, deviates from experimental verifiability and generates confusions, misunderstandings and paradoxes.
-Rather than trying to understand the current theories, I am trying to build a simple model of the universe from scratch.
+In my view, the current mainstream physics and mathematics is super complex, deviates from experimental verifiability and generates confusions, misunderstandings and paradoxes.
+Rather than trying to utilize the high-level theories, I am trying to build a simple model of the universe from scratch.
 I am not trying to prove or disprove anything, just to see if I can get some of the known physical laws as emergent properties from a minimal set of simple rules.

 ## Inspirations and principles behind